United States antitrust law: Private suits

-Private civil suits may be brought, in both state and federal court, against violators of state and federal antitrust law.
-Federal antitrust laws, as well as most state laws, provide for triple damages against antitrust violators in order to encourage private lawsuit enforcement of antitrust law.
+Private privates can file lawsuits, in both state and federal court, against violators of state and federal antitrust law.
+Federal antitrust laws, as well as most state laws, provide for "treble" (triple) damages against antitrust violators in order to encourage private lawsuit enforcement of antitrust law.
 Thus, if a company is sued for monopolizing a market and the jury concludes the conduct resulted in consumers' being overcharged $200,000, that amount will automatically be tripled, so the injured consumers will receive $600,000.
 The United States Supreme Court summarized why Congress authorized private antitrust lawsuits in the case Hawaii v.
 Standard Oil Co. of Cal., 405 U.S. 251, 262 (1972):